async-graphql/async-graphql/docs/en/src/extensions_inner_working.md

 # How extensions are defined

 An `async-graphql` extension is defined by implementing the trait `Extension` associated.
-The `Extension` trait allow you to insert custom code to some several steps used to respond to GraphQL's queries through `async-graphql`.
+The `Extension` trait allows you to insert custom code to some several steps used to respond to GraphQL's queries through `async-graphql`.
 With `Extensions`, your application can hook into the GraphQL's requests lifecycle to add behaviors about incoming requests or outgoing response.

-`Extensions` are a lot like middleware from other frameworks, be careful when using those: when you use an extension **it'll be run for every GraphQL requests**.
+`Extensions` are a lot like middleware from other frameworks, be careful when using those: when you use an extension **it'll be run for every GraphQL request**.

 Across every step, you'll have the `ExtensionContext` supplied with data about your current request execution.
 Feel free to check how it's constructed in the code, documentation about it will soon come.